Religious Education Credentialing Committee

 The Religious Education Credentialing Committee (RECC) is a Standing Committee of the Unitarian Universalist Association (UUA).
 It is responsible for all aspects of the Religious Education Credentialing program.
 As such:

-- On request of the Religious Education Credentialing Director, it evaluates applicants for admittance into the program.
+- On request of the Professional Development Programs Manager, it evaluates applicants for admittance into the program.

-- It evaluates candidates for Credentialed Religious Educator and Credentialed Religious Educator, Master Level status, and awards this status on successful evaluation and sets contingencies in unsuccessful evaluations.
+- It evaluates candidates for Credentialed Religious Educator, Advanced Level and Credentialed Religious Educator, Leadership Level status, and awards this status on successful evaluation and sets contingencies in unsuccessful evaluations.

-- It delegates this same authority to the Religious Education Credentialing Program Director for candidates for Credentialed Religious Educator, Associate Level.
+- It delegates this same authority to the Professional Development Programs Manager for candidates for Credentialed Religious Educator, Skilled Level.

 - It approves plans for program equivalencies and evaluates successful fulfillment of equivalency requirements.